 1619 | Hedon, Yorkshire | CW Bolton MSS book 98 f.84v | |

-A young Hingeston, in the service of the Earl of Cumberland, sent two musicians from Skipton to inspect this organ in 1619. | |||
+The young Hingeston, in the service of the Earl of Cumberland, sent two musicians from Skipton to inspect this organ in 1619. | |||

 1620 | Skipton Castle, Yorkshire | CW Bolton MSS bk.
 99, f.
 223v | |

-A 'virginal with a wind instrument in it' which was one of several organs that Hingeston was responsible for in the Clifford's northern residences. | |||
+A 'virginal with a wind instrument in it' that was one of several organs that Hingeston was responsible for in the Cliffords’ northern residences. | |||

 1620 | Normanby Hall, Lincolnshire | CW Bolton MSS book 98 f.
 252. | |